alicolville/Weight-Tracker/readme.txt

 * Bug fix: When all user data has been removed, cache is now cleared.
 * Bug fix: Week selector works correctly on [wlt] shortcode when showing advanced data table.
 * Bug fix: When exporting to CSV / JSON, HTML is removed from image custom fields.
 Instead the full URL is returned.
+* Bug fix: [wt-group-weight-difference] now shows the weight in the correct user format.

 = 7.6.2 =